 - Wonka-brand "Scrumdiddlyumptious Bars" (actually made by Nestle).
-However, the word "scrumdiddlyumptious" was created by Roald Dahl, author of Charlie and the Chocolate Factory; "Wonka-brand" is a reference to the character of Willy Wonka from the book.
-(It dates back to the 1971 film adaptation — which was greenlit specifically to serve as a marketing device for candy bars.)
-So in this case, the word was not so much made up by marketing people as co-opted by them, despite the fact that Dahl was very likely satirizing this type of language.
+The word "scrumdiddlyumptious" was created by Roald Dahl, author of Charlie and the Chocolate Factory; "Wonka-brand" is a reference to the character of Willy Wonka from the book.
+It dates back to the 1971 film adaptation — which was greenlit specifically to serve as a marketing device for candy bars.
+So in this case, the word was not so much made up by marketing people as co-opted by them, despite the fact that Dahl was very likely satirizing this type of language!

 - "Crispity-Crunchity-Peanut-Buttery Butterfingers!"

 - Taco Bell commercials advertising "melty cheese" on their products.
 For fun, go to a fancy restaurant and ask for the fondue to be served extra melty.
 See if you don't get ejected.